 Article 152(2)j and 157(2)k of the SOGL allows Elia to reduce respectively the positive and negative reserve capacity by concluding operational agreements with the TSOs of neighboring LFC blocks, and provided that the latter accept, that allow for the sharing of reserves in accordance with the provisions of Title 8 of the SOGL.
-Elia disposes of such agreements with German TSOs, RTE, Tennet and NGET which are expected to remain valid in 2020 and thereafter.
+Elia disposes of such agreements with German TSOs, RTE, Tennet and NGET which are expected to remain valid.